 Parks include both neighbourhood parks, community parks and other typologies described in Schedule 6: Park Classification Systems.
-They are public spaces which serve their immediate neighbourhood, provide for general community needs and can be venues for a wide range of activities and interests, such as
+They are public spaces which serve their immediate neighbourhood, provide for general community needs and can be venues for a wide range of activities and interests, such as sports.
+Other areas for socializing, walking, exercising, or gardening are also appropriate.
+These parks accommodate a range of interests at the neighbourhood or community level.

-- 1. To zone all Parks and Open Space (e.g. Neighbourhood Parks, Community Parks, etc) as "Parks and Open Space (P-1)" and permit uses in the Land Use Bylaw, including but not limited to:
+- To zone all Parks and Open Space (e.g. Neighbourhood Parks, Community Parks, etc) as "Parks and Open Space (P-1)" and permit uses in the Land Use Bylaw, including but not limited to:

 - a.
 Parks and playgrounds, including associated facilities;

 - b.
 Interpretation centres;

 - c.
-Pavilions and band stands:
+Pavilions and band stands;

 - d.
 Museums;

 - e.
 Community gardens;

 - f.
 Occasional, incidental, temporary outdoor or indoor markets, bake sales, flea markets and vegetable and produce markets, with appropriate permissions, licensing, and permits;

 - g.
 Special open areas;

 - h.
 Linear parks; and

 - i.
 Non-recreational open spaces

 - 2. To locate Neighbourhood Parks within a 500-600 metre walking distance of residential areas with safe pedestrian access.

 - 3. Uses permitted in the P-1 zones will vary and the zone standards will be flexible to reflect that these park types can have irregular shapes and may have limited opportunity for road frontages.